Why Long Distance Relationships Fail: 11 Hard Truths

-What Makes Long Distance Relationships Different?
+What Makes Long Distance Relationships So Much Harder Than Regular Ones?

 Long distance relationships aren’t just regular relationships with some miles between you.
 They’re fundamentally different in how they function day to day.